 Each year, we name our top shorts of the year.

-Can I submit my film if it's already available?
+Can I submit my film if it's already available online?

 Yes.
 Feel free to submit any film regardless of premiere status or existing availability.
 NoBudge is not an exclusive platform.

 Narrative, documentary, experimental, animation, web series, sketch comedy, music/dance videos.